 There has only been one situation in the history of our organization where working outside of the school created a more favorable approach.
 The Khnar Village Learning Center is a PLF Project that supports more than 100 students currently studying at Khnar Primary School and graduates who have continued on to Secondary and High School.
 Our program at the KVLC includes English, Science, IT, and Ukulele classes, Chess Club, Arts & Crafts, and a health station to meet the basic first aid needs of our students.
 We have also recently begun our first Adult Education Program at the KVLC, which provides a wide range of workshops on topics like domestic violence, family planning, and human rights to parents of PLF Students.

 Srayang Dormitory is located 100km northeast of Siem Reap.
 It is home to the graduates of Koh Ker and Romchek Primary Schools, for whom the nearest secondary school is more than 15km away.
 The dorm is under the careful watch of field director Sothea and Sieng Ry, who singlehandedly brought education to her village as the only educated woman in the area after the war.
-The students at this dorm are the first in their villages to complete a secondary school education, and 3 graduates from the Srayang dorm have recently moved to our dorms in Siem Reap whether for vocational education or to pursue their high school diploma.
+The students at this dorm are the first in their villages to complete a secondary school education (Grades 7-9).
+Those who successfully finish their education move to our dormitories in Siem Reap whether for vocational education or to pursue their high school diploma.
 Of those who have chosen to continue formal education, 100% have continued through to university.
 These students are the hope of their communities; their hard work pays off in better salaries and career trajectories all of which is the biggest factor in lifting their communities out of poverty.

 SIEM REAP BOYS & GIRLS High School Dormitory